 Fetal death in utero, commonly known as stillbirth, is categorized based on how far along it occurs during pregnancy.
 Generally,

 - Early stillbirth occurs between 20 and 27 weeks of gestation

 - Late stillbirth occurs between 28 and 36 weeks gestation

-- Term stillbirth occurs after 37 weeks gestation3
+- Term stillbirth occurs after 37 weeks gestation

-Second trimester intrauterine fetal death is typically recognized as a demise after 20 weeks of gestation and a fetal weight of more than 500 grams.
-It affects about 1 in 100 pregnancies each year in the United States,4 and the rate has declined by more than 25% in the last 15 years.
+Second trimester intrauterine fetal death is typically recognized as a demise after 20 weeks of gestation or a fetal weight of more than 500 grams.
+It affects about 1 in 100 pregnancies each year in the United States, and the rate has declined by more than 25% in the last 15 years.
 This can be due to advances in prenatal care, but the rate of early stillbirth has remained at a similar level over time.

 What’s the Difference Between Stillbirth and Miscarriage?

 Generally, a pregnancy loss during the first- and early-second trimester (before 20 weeks) is classified as a miscarriage.
 A pregnancy loss after 20 weeks is categorized as stillbirth.
 However, these categories can be arbitrary and account for many other factors like fetal weight and risk factors.
-In many cases, the workup is often similar.
+In many cases, the workup is similar for both categories.

 Intrauterine fetal death (IUFD) is a concern in high-risk pregnancies.
 Although there are some known causes and risk factors, many cases of second trimester IUFD do not present classically, and a clear cause of IUFD is not always found. in fact, in about half of all cases, the cause of stillbirth is unknown.
 This means it’s important to partner with a team of maternal fetal medicine specialists to get the care you need and ensure you take the right steps to prevent complications.